UNIQUE MENS WEDDING BANDS

 Man's best fashion friend is black.
 Think tuxedo, black tie, and a black leather belt.
 Your ensemble is complete thanks to this enduring 14k yellow gold wedding band, showcasing seven striking channel-set black diamonds!

-Alternatively, you can contact the designer to customize options such as other gemstones or material types (palladium, titanium or sterling silver)
+Alternatively, you can contact the designer to customize options such as other white diamonds or material types (Platinum or 18K White Gold, Yellow Gold or Rose Gold)

 Men's Silver Wedding Bands